 The picture on the right is the 1995-96 LT1 engines but it uses the same ignition control module.

 First picture shows 1995 and later distributor with vent tube.
 The LT1 engines used two different distributors, the early version 92-94 has a much smaller diameter bushing for the distributor drive, while the 1995 and later is larger.
 They will interchange.
 Also the early design (1992-94) did not have the ozone vent tube (arrow on first picture) that was connected to a controlled vacuum source to pull fresh air through the distributor.
 The second picture shows the inside of the distributor which follows the conventional firing order, but the tracts inside go to the appropriate side of the engine for the plug wires.
 Third picture shows the rotor and the two small screws that hold it in place.
-To pull the distributor cap off requires using a special external Torx tool or in a pinch you can use a 5/64" nut driver obtainable from Radio Shack.
+To pull the distributor cap off requires using a special external Torx tool (size E4) or in a pinch you can use a 5/64" nut driver obtainable from Radio Shack.
 It barely fits on, and you will have to tap on it gently to get a bite and remove carefully.